dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## The projector

-In [Your first Dojo 2 application](../001_static_content/), we reviewed Dojo 2's use of a virtual DOM (Document Object Model) to provide an abstraction between the application and the rendered page.
+In [Your first Dojo 2 application](../001_static_content/), we reviewed Dojo 2's use of a virtual DOM to provide an abstraction between the application and the rendered page.
 The projector is the component that serves as the intermediary between these two aspects of the application and, as such, has a presence in both the application and the main HTML document.
 Review these lines in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' lines:6-9 %}

 {% aside "Why is it called a Projector?" %}
 A physical projector takes some form of media, such as slides or video, and projects them onto a surface, such as a wall.
 In a similar way, Dojo 2's projector takes a virtual representation of the application and projects it onto the actual page.
 {% endaside %}

 These lines are the key to allowing the projector to coordinate between the virtual DOM and the rendered HTML that the user sees.
 The first line creates a class that registers the `HelloWorld` widget as the root widget, making it aware of the Dojo 2 application.
 An instance is then created and its `append` method is used to make the projector aware of the HTML document.

-Whenever a Dojo 2 application needs to update the DOM, it informs the projector.
-The projector does not, however, immediately re-render the page.
+Whenever a Dojo 2 application needs to update the DOM, it informs the vdom system.
+The DOM updates do not, however, immediately re-render the page.
 Instead, it registers a render request with the application via the window's [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
 This method allows the application to delay updating the DOM until the browser is ready to re-render the page.
 By doing this, update operations can be grouped together which improves rendering performance.
 When the window re-renders the page, the application's current virtual DOM is used to determine what updates need to be made in a single operation.
 This allows the application to update the virtual DOM as often as required without the risk of reducing the application's responsiveness.

 {% section %}